tjanczuk/edge/README.md

 * implementing express.js handlers and connect middleware for node.js application using .NET 4.5 ([read more](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html)),
 * implementing CPU-bound computations in .NET and running them in-process with node.js application without blocking the event loop ([read more](http://tomasz.janczuk.org/2013/02/cpu-bound-workers-for-nodejs.html)),
 * using C# and .NET instead of writing native node.js extensions in C/C++ and Win32 to access Windows specific functionality from a node.js application ([read more](http://tomasz.janczuk.org/2013/02/access-ms-sql-from-nodejs-application.html)).

-Edge.js is a native node.js module for Windows.
-It bridges between JavaScript, native, and CLR/.NET code (think C#).
-The module takes care of marshaling data between V8 and CLR heaps as well as reconciling threading models.
-The .NET code is running in-process either asynchronously or on CLR threads while the node.js event loop remains unblocked.
-The .NET code can be integrated into a node.js application as C# script that will be automatically compiled, or as a pre-compiled CLR assembly.

 Read more about the background and motivations of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).